Last updated on March 25, 2026

 Mindsplice Apparatus | Illustration by Ovidio Cartagena

-Phyrexia: All Will Be One (or just #MTGONE) looks like a distorted Scars of Mirrodin/New Phyrexia set so far.
+Phyrexia: All Will Be One created an even more distorted version of Scars of Mirrodin/New Phyrexia.
 Phyrexians took the plane of Mirrodin after all.

-With new sets come new mechanics, and oil counters are no exception.
+In Magic, oil counters are used as a way to further represent the Phyrexian takeover of the plane.
 They’re like charge counters with a little Phyrexian touch.
 Let’s take that inspiration when we dissect the matter and rip the subject wide open.

 Is this a slick mechanic, or does it ask you to put in some elbow grease?
 What do oil counters do, and what are they good for?
 All questions will be answered!